 FAQs

-Yes.
-They are a nice option for children precisely because the protein comes from food ingredients rather than a protein supplement, and most kids generally do not need huge amounts of protein in the first place.
-Most children can meet their protein needs quite easily through regular foods like milk, yogurt, eggs, meat, beans, nut butters, and whole grains across the day.
+Yes because we don't use protein powder.
+That said, most kids generally do not need huge amounts of protein in the first place.
+Most children can meet their protein needs quite easily through regular foods like milk, yogurt, eggs, meat, beans, lentils, nut butters, and whole grains across the day.

 Yes.
 Press the mixture into a lined 8x8 inch (20x20 cm) tin instead of muffin cases, chill until set, then slice into squares.
 You will get a slightly different shape but the same crunch.